dipsomask/Taska/README.md

   ~ time explanation
   ~ explanation of her capabilities
   ~ I announced a music playback block in the configs, but I never started doing it

-  !For installing needs libraries run setup_libraries file!
+Installation:
+  for libraries run setup_libraries file for authoran this voice assistant at starting Windows collect authorun file to your authoran directory !IN BOTH FILES, REPLACE "[ ]" WITH THE DESIRED PATH!

 The version work on background process and runs in the console.
 # In the next versions
   I want to make graphical interface or bring her at least to some decent appearance and add some more functional.